RTHKKona/BurgerSoftware/README.md

 Browse...: Select the main directory containing the MHGU .arc files you wish to extract.
 The tool will scan this directory and all its subfolders for .arc files.

 Output:

-A label indicates: "Output: Folders named <filename>_arc will be created next to each found .arc file."

 Start Recursive Extraction: Begins scanning and extracting all found .arc files.

 4. Folder Inject Directory